cyberark/conjur-authn-k8s-client/README.md

-# conjur-kubernetes-authenticator
+# conjur-authn-k8s-client

 On DockerHub: https://hub.docker.com/r/cyberark/conjur-kubernetes-authenticator/

 ## What's inside ?

-The sidecar is designed to have a light footprint both in terms of storage and memory consumption.
+The Conjur Kubernetes authenticator client is designed to have a light footprint both in terms of storage and memory consumption.
 It has very few components

 + a static binary for the authenticator
 + the sleep binary from busybox for debugging